Optional Practical Training (OPT)

 - If an H-1B application is pending or approved for your H-1B cap-subject employer, you may continue your employment until your employment start date (October 1 of the following fiscal year) or until your application is denied.
 You will need an updated I-20 from ISSS to prove your work authorization during this period.

-- If your H-1B application is pending or approved for your H-1B cap-subject employer, but your OPT had expired before April 1, you would be allowed to stay in the US if you otherwise maintain your F-1 status.
+- If your H-1B application is pending or approved for your H-1B cap-subject employer, but the H-1B petition has been receipted after your OPT authorization has expired but during your 60-day grace period, you may be allowed to stay in the US.
 You are not authorized to work until the H-1B petition is approved and goes into effect October 1.

 - You are entitled to a 60-day grace period beyond the last day of training as indicated on your EAD.
 You may not work during your 60-day grace period.
 You will need to notify ISSS if you plan to start or transfer to another program after your OPT.